 – Since they’re for a specified purpose, they often come with strings attached

-3. SCHOLARSHIP: There are hundreds of scholarship opportunities for students to choose from, and thousands of crores of scholarship funds on offer for Indian citizens.
+There are hundreds of scholarship opportunities for students to choose from, and thousands of crores of scholarship funds on offer for Indian citizens.
 You could qualify for a scholarship by virtue of your academic achievements, financial status, your social status, or even by your domicile or your religion.
 No surprises, hence, that scholarships are the most sought after financial aid by students pursuing higher education.

 – There are tons of available options for students to choose from with varying eligibility criteria.
-Using scholarship search engines like Buddy4Study can help students quickly identify all matching scholarships
+Using scholarship search engines like Buddy4Study can help students quickly identify all matching scholarships and grants as well.

 – If you land a prestigious scholarship, it could cover your entire education expenses, including full tuition, boarding, lodging, living expenses, allowance, etc. The best part?
 None of it needs to be repaid!